Welcome to The Sound Approach podcasts, interviews and conversations with a focus on birds and conservation issues hosted by Charlie Moores.

 Charlie talks with Dr Ruth Tingay, a raptor conservationist with field experience from North & Central America, Europe, Africa, Central and SE Asia.
 She studied the critically endangered Madagascar Fish Eagle for a PhD at Nottingham University and is a past president of the Raptor Research Foundation.
 She’s currently researching the illegal persecution of raptors and its link with driven grouse shooting in the UK uplands.

-• Ruth’s blog – essential reading for anyone interested in learning about the illegal persecution of our birds of prey
+• Ruth’s blog (external link) – essential reading for anyone interested in learning about the illegal persecution of our birds of prey